 - The average load will fill the drum 1/3 to 1/2 full.
 Items need room to tumble freely for even drying and less wrinkling.
 Do not overload dryer. - When drying large items, dry only 2 or 3 at a time.
 Fill out the load with small and medium sized items. - For delicate or very small loads, add 2 lint-free towels for better drying, less wrinkling, and to prevent grease stains caused by fabric softener sheets. - Do not overdry items.
 Overdrying can cause wrinkling, shrinkage, harshness, and a build-up of static electricity, which can produce more lint. - If desired, add a dryer fabric softener sheet. - 4.
 Close the dryer door and set dryer controls (some models).
 See Dryer Operating Instructions card for your specific model controls. - 5.
-Turn cycle selector clockwise to the desired setting.
+Select cycle and settings according to type of load, level of dryness and/or options desired.